-One more issue relating to backups, is that the larger the archive, the more time it will take and has the potential of server time-outs.
+One more issue relating to backups is that the larger the archive, the more time it will take and has the potential of server time-outs.

 A Few Solutions to Prevent This Problem

 Now that I’ve gone through some of the issues relating to excessive post thumbnail creation, let’s talk about how to prevent and/or fix the problem.
-It’s going to best to prevent the problem from happening in the first place, but this might not be a choice.
+It’s going to be best to prevent the problem from happening in the first place, but this might not be a choice.

 Disable the WordPress Media Settings

 This is the easiest solution because you have direct access to the settings.
-Basically you go to your Media Settings of your WordPress admin and in each box, change the values all to 0 (zero) and then save.
-Doing this means that each image you upload, no copies of it will be generated; just the original will exist.
+Basically, you go to your Media Settings of your WordPress admin and in each box, change the values all to 0 (zero) and then save.
+Doing this means that for each image you upload, no copies of it will be generated; just the original will exist.

 The only one that might be relevant is the “thumbnails” setting. including the option to check the box next to “Crop image to exact dimensions…”.
 If you plan on using the WordPress Gallery Shortcode and want your thumbnails to be consistent in size, then you can set your size here.